ljedrz/pea2pea/INVARIANTS.md

 - The senders-map invariant is exercised by the rapid connect/ disconnect cycle, which would surface as `unicast`-returns- `NotConnected` on otherwise-live connections if the gating broke.
+- Cleanup layering and reservation atomicity are exercised by cancelling a share of connection attempts part-way through setup, so the rollback paths run under churn rather than only on the success path.

 A failed invariant typically surfaces as drift in the `on_connect`/`on_disconnect` counters, a hang during cleanup, or